-Just above the top of the trees, I see the full moon, round and clear, seemingly balanced on the edge of the horizon, revealing its place in the night sky.
+Just above the top of the trees, I see the full moon, round and lustrous, seemingly balanced on the edge of the horizon.
 Beyond its area of illumination, stars twinkle, some glowing more brightly than others.
-The passionate beauty of this divine painting draws my heart.
-This is the work of your hands, Lord!
+The beauty of this divine painting draws my heart.
+This splendor is the work of your hands, Lord!
 I cannot fathom how you created it—much less how you created me.
-But you did.
-This heavenly canvas is your masterpiece, and that is what you also created me to be—your masterpiece.
+This canvas is your masterpiece, and that is what you also created me to be—your masterpiece.

 Not only did you create me in your image, but you also crowned me with glory through the gift of Jesus, your precious Son.
 He paid for my sins on the Cross and brought me into your glorious presence without guilt and shame!
 I am clean and free of judgment!
 You—my God—loves me enough not to demand my love!
 You give me the freedom to either deny your gift of grace or believe it.
 How can I not believe that you—the God who created me—loved me enough to pay the price for my freedom?